andgate/noggin/docs/DESIGN.md

 ## Introduction

-This document outlines the User Interface (UI) and User Experience (UX) design for the Noggin desktop application.
+This document outlines the User Interface (UI) and User Experience (UX) design specifications for the Noggin desktop application.
+It details the visual and interactive elements that implement the functional requirements defined in FEATURES.md.
 Noggin is a modular, self-directed learning platform that empowers users to manage their learning journey through locally stored modules and quizzes.
 The design prioritizes simplicity, transparency, and user control, adhering to a local-first and modular approach.

 ---